The War Diary of Lieutenant William L Hayes M C

 War Diary 28th Bn, 25 Sept 1915 5.30 pm ‘The battalion was ordered to parade to be addressed by Gen’l Addeson who stated that to strengthen the advance by the French Army it had been decided to withdraw the remaining troops of the First Division at present holding the left of the Canadian Corps and to place the 6th Bde in that line.
 He further stated that the 6th Bde would move the same evening and take over.
 The announcement was received with cheers from all ranks.’

-Training began at Dibgate Camp near Dover.
+Training began as soon as they arrived at Dibgate Camp near Dover.
 Later the training moved to Otterpool in Kent.
 The extensive training syllabus included, drill, digging, musketry, bayonet fighting, outpost duty training, sentry duty, scout training and patrols, map reading, reporting, laying out bivouac and outpost protection, field dressing, smoke helmets, mock attacks at section, company and battalion levels.

 They were inspected by King George V on 2 September.